joeatodd/HiDEM/README.md

  Improvements:

- - Link bonds to particles (STR)
  - Maybe it would be nice to know VDP on each particle?
 (JYR)
- - A boolean for 'broken bond' [at the moment its inferred from large strain] (STR)
  - Fix the cluster analysis FORTRAN extension
- - UT rotation (orientation) in JYR (better graphics)

  ## Notes ##